 Intersecting Regularities

-A multi-level meta-analysis of Experiments 1-7 shows that that evaluative learning via intersecting regularities gives rise to strong changes in likes and dislikes, replicating prior work in this area (Hughes et al., 2016).
+A multilevel meta-analysis of Experiments 1-7 shows that that evaluative learning via intersecting regularities gives rise to strong changes in likes and dislikes, replicating prior work in this area (Hughes et al., 2016).
 A moderator meta-analysis indicated that such evaluations are relatively ‘sticky’ insofar as eliminating the ‘intersection’ between regularities failed to reduce or eliminate evaluations.
 Taken together, our findings suggest that learning via intersecting regularities may produce lasting changes in liking that persist even when those intersections are no longer present.
 A second moderator meta-analysis further reinforced the ‘stickiness’ of these evaluations: counterconditioning procedures in general failed to reverse or eliminate IR effects.
 However, closer inspection of the data reveals that self-reported evaluations (and IAT scores to a far weaker extent) were reversed in Experiment 5, suggest that reversing the valence of the source stimulus may be a more effective way of counterconditioning (Experiment 5) than contingency rearrangement (Experiments 6-7).

 Operant Evaluative Conditioning

-A multi-level meta-analysis of Experiments 1-7 also showed that operant evaluative conditioning gave rise to strong changes in likes and dislikes whereas a moderator meta-analysis indicated that extinction procedures, in general, failed to reduce or eliminate those evaluations.
+A multilevel meta-analysis of Experiments 1-7 also showed that operant evaluative conditioning gave rise to strong changes in likes and dislikes whereas a moderator meta-analysis indicated that extinction procedures, in general, failed to reduce or eliminate those evaluations.
 Inspection of the data revealed one notable exception: removing the outcome from both contingencies did decrease self-reported ratings.
 This was also the case in Experiment 5, the only study designed to countercondition OEC effects.
 Here too self-reported ratings were reduced when source stimulus valence was reversed from acquisition to counterconditioning.
-Taken together, these studies suggest that extinction and counterconditioning of OEC effects may be possible under specific conditions.
+Taken together, the individual studies suggest that extinction and counterconditioning of OEC effects may be possible under specific conditions, but that the evaluative learning effects were not undermined in general.

 Empirical Implications